swyxio/brain/A - Writing/retreat notes.md

 ## priority stack + jobs to be done

-- do interesting things offline + announce them
+- S: do interesting things offline + announce them
-- provide insights + state an opinion others can quote
+- A:  provide insights + state an opinion others can quote
 	- thought leading
 		- opinion on the future, present, past
 		- name things
 		- better facts than everyone else
-- do work for others
+- B: do work for others
 	- news
 	- collect data
 - …
+- C - self serving
 	- notes for past you (that are really others)
 	- notes for future you
 	- what you felt like doing today